 Educator of the Year Recipients

-Each year the Arizona Fire and Burn Educators Association selects a Fire and Life Safety Educator of the Year.
 Each individual awarded this honor has made significant contributions to Fire and Life Safety Education, demonstrated outstanding work as an educator, has been successful in increasing public awareness about safety issues, serves as a positive role model in their community and exhibits a commitment to excellence in their educational efforts.

 Congratulations to all of our award winners!